List of Star Wars creatures: Reek

+Rock worrt

-Rock worrtRock worrts are orange insects found on many planets.
+Rock worrts are orange insects found on many planets.
 Their bite delivers a combination poison and neurotoxin to their victim, which is then used as an incubator for up to 20 eggs.

+Ro-roo

-Ro-rooRo-roos are lemur-like creatures that live on Kashyyyk and Mimban.
+Ro-roos are lemur-like creatures that live on Kashyyyk and Mimban.

+Rong boar

-Rong boarRong boars are pig-like creatures that lived in the planet Mimban.
+Rong boars are pig-like creatures that lived in the planet Mimban.

+Ronto

-RontoRontos are large, four-legged creatures that are beasts of burden utilized by the Jawas of Tatooine.
+Rontos are large, four-legged creatures that are beasts of burden utilized by the Jawas of Tatooine.
 They appear in Star Wars: Knights of the Old Republic, Star Wars: Episode I – The Phantom Menace (and video game adaptation), Star Wars Empire: Darklighter, Star Wars Galaxies, Star Wars Episode IV: A New Hope (Special Edition), A Hunter's Fate: Greedo's Tale, and Shards of Alderaan.

 Like the native dewbacks of Tatooine, rontos are easy to train and become quite fond of their masters.
 Rontos have superb senses of hearing and smell, contrasting with their poor vision, which is why they are startled by sudden movements.

+Rugger

-RuggerRuggers are small, furry rodents, found on the forest moon of Endor.
+Ruggers are small, furry rodents, found on the forest moon of Endor.

+Roggwart

-RoggwartRoggwarts are large, predatory beasts with long tails, curved horns, and tough thick skin.
+Roggwarts are large, predatory beasts with long tails, curved horns, and tough thick skin.
 This is the creature General Grievous kept as a pet in episode ten "Lair of Grievous", season one of Star Wars: The Clone Wars, an animated cartoon series from 2008.
 General Grievous would then name his pet roggwart "Gor".
 Gor would then live in Grievous's castle on the third moon of the planet Vassek.
 Gor would devour any unintended guests for the rest of his life, until Gor would be slain by Kit Fisto in episode ten, season one of the Clone Wars series.

 S

-Sand CreatureSand Creatures are monstrous worm-like creatures that do not seem to have a true name.
-They tunnel under the ground quickly, and shoot up above ground mouth first to swallow prey.